Alternative Sentencing for Florida Convictions

 An offender in community control must have permission to leave his or her residence.
 A community control officer may set a schedule that allows the offender to leave home for work and other necessities.

 Like probation, community control is a privilege.
-Community control for some offenders is followed by a period of conventional probation.
+For some offenders, community control is followed by a period of conventional probation.
 Conversely, probationers who are found guilty of violating probation may be moved into community control.

 Most convicted offenders will eventually complete their sentences, so it’s important that they’re prepared to return to their communities.
 Florida conducts or sponsors a number of programs for convicted offenders, including: